The club shall be called the Inverness Camera Club (the “Club”).

 (2) A resolution to dissolve the Club requires approval of at least two-thirds of the votes cast and in addition the number of votes cast in favour of the resolution must exceed one-half of the Members entitled to attend and to vote.

 (3) If the resolution to dissolve the Club is passed, the Committee shall be responsible for winding up the affairs of the Club.
 Any surplus assets and funds shall be transferred by the Committee to an organisation or organisations having objects similar to that of the Club in Inverness or elsewhere in Scotland, preferably in the Highlands.
 No Member of the Club shall have any interest in the surplus assets and funds, other than indirectly as one of the members of the organisation to which a transfer is made.

 (1) This Constitution replaces all previous Constitutions of the Club.
 On joining the Club each new Member shall be given a copy of this Constitution as it may be amended from time to time.

 (2) The Committee of the Club may decide, from time to time, to issue a copy of this Constitution, as it may be amended from time to time, to every Member of the Club, free of charge.
 On payment of appropriate copying charges any Member of the Club may obtain from the Secretary of the Club, at any time, a copy of the current version of the Constitution.

-The above is the Constitution approved at an Extraordinary General Meeting on 28 November 2007.
+The above is the Constitution approved at the delayed 2020 Annual General Meeting held on 27 January 2021.